-How long have you been a volunteer?I've been volunteering since mid-April 2014.
+How long have you been a volunteer?I have been a volunteer for 20+ years.

 Soldiers Delight is one of the more unique areas in the Maryland Park Service.
 So it would stand to reason that it has some very unique volunteer opportunities.
 If you like traditional park volunteer activities, such as working in a nature center, leading hikes, or giving interpretive programs, you will find those at Soldiers Delight.
 If you like clearing brush, removing invasive plants, helping with controlled burns, then you can find those opportunities at Soldiers Delight also.
 Soldiers Delight has an ecosystem restoration plan and volunteers play a huge part in moving that plan forward.
 Take a look at the opportunities for SERP volunteers on this page.
 We operate a full service nature center and museum that has opportunities for volunteer naturalists, docents, and those interested in facility maintenance and graphic design.
 Our wall murals in the nature center were all painted by volunteers.
 Many of our interactive displays were created by volunteers.
 We even had volunteers making fake dynamite props for this year’s Mining Park Quest.
 If you love animals Soldiers Delight is the home of Scales and Tales in the Central Region of Maryland.
 Volunteers help with animal care and interpretive programming.